-The Tahquamenon river was made famous in the Longfellow poem Hiawatha.
-According to Indian lore, the origin of the name Tahquamenon is attributed to the water's amber color, which is the result of leaching of tanic acid from the cedar and hemlock swamps that feed the river.
+The Tahquamenon River was made famous in the Longfellow poem Hiawatha.
+According to Indian lore, the origin of the name Tahquamenon is attributed to the water's amber color, which is the result of leaching of tannic acid from the cedar and hemlock swamps that feed the river.

 Surrounded in old growth forest, this special place was rich in Ojibwa Indian culture, fur trading and later played a major part in the days of Lumberjacks.
-The River was used in the logging industry to transport logs to the sawmills.
-The Tahquamenon River and Falls holda precious and rich part of our history.
+The River was used in the logging industry to transport logs down to their destination.
+The Tahquamenon River and Falls hold a precious and rich part of our area’s history.

 Migrating birds using Whitefish Point to enter or return from Canada, pass through the park every spring and fall.
 More than 300 species, including the rarities, have been documented using this migration corridor.

 The park also provides exciting birding during the breeding season.
 A variety of natural communities including, old-growth hardwood forests, red pine/white pine ridges, jack pine plains, grass and shrub peat lands, and black spruce bogs offer nesting habitat for approximately 125 species.
 Among these are several boreal species including spruce grouse, gray jay, black-backed woodpecker and boreal chickadee.

 To learn more about this online booklet - please click here.

 The Tahquamenon Falls State Park has many year-round events to check out that all ages will enjoy: Hike Between Da Falls, bird watching, interpretive programs, and their seasonal boat rental, just to name a few.
 Nature lovers will enjoy the Seney Wildlife Refuge.
 They hold many special events that are both educational and exciting.